tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 1. An empty 'route-object-include-exclude' list for the primary path of an end-to-end TE Tunnel indicates that there are no route objects to be included or excluded in the path computation.
 2. An empty 'route-object-include-exclude' list for the primary path of a TE Tunnel Segment indicates that no primary LSP is required for that TE Tunnel.
 3. An empty 'route-object-include-exclude' list for a reverse path means it always follows the forward path (i.e., the TE Tunnel is co-routed).
 When the 'route-object-include-exclude' list is not empty, the reverse path is routed independently of the forward path.
-4. An empty 'route-object-include-exclude' list for the secondary (forward) path indicates that the secondary path has the same endpoints as the primary path.
+4. An empty 'route-object-include-exclude' list for the secondary (forward) path of a TE Tunnel segment indicates that the secondary path has the same endpoints as the primary path.
 >>
 - path-in-segment: A YANG container that contains a list of label restrictions that have to be taken into considerations when stitching to another tunnel